pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 - The `r pkg("kmodR")` package presents a unified approach for simultaneously clustering and discovering outliers in high-dimensional data.
 Their approach is formalized as a generalization of the k-MEANS problem.
 - The `r pkg("odetector")` package detects multivariate outliers using soft partitioning clustering algorithms such as Fuzzy C-means and its variants.
 Observations with low typicality degrees are flagged as outliers.
+- The  `r pkg("oclust")` package provides a function to detect and trim outliers in Gaussian mixture model-based clustering using methods described in Clark and McNicholas (2019).

 #### Multivariate Outlier Detection: Angle-based outlier detection